FLAGlab/flaglab.github.io/_thesistopics/linear-gleam.md

 ---
 title: Linear types for Quantum computing in Gleam
-period: 2025
+period: 2026
 level: undergrad
 area: PiL
 abstract: Develop a linear type system in gleam to be used in the development of Quantum computing programs
-people: Nicolas Cardozo, Daniel Barrero
+people: Nicolas Cardozo
 file: linear-gleam
 layout: default
 ---